stephengold/Heart/README.md

 For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Heart Library.
-The build tools should automatically resolve the remaining dependencies automatically.
+The build tools should automatically resolve the remaining dependencies .

 #### Gradle-built projects